marcusgia2505/classsExGameInstructions/docs/Basics.rst

 Registration
 ============

-In order to get login credentials, please fill in the registation form at https://classex.de/get-login-credentials.
+In order to get login credentials, please fill in the registration form at https://classex.de/get-login-credentials.

 For registration you have to provide your name, an email address and information about your institution.
 In addition, you have to confirm that you accept the `terms of use`_ and the data privacy policy. **Please try to provide an institutional email address so that we can verify your affiliation.** Registered users receive an email with login credentials.
 Login credentials are normally sent within 1-2 days.
 If you do not receive credentials after 2 days, please contact us at `classEx@uni-passau.de <mailto:classEx@uni-passau.de>`_.